Key takeaways

 Have you ever heard of a SWOT analysis for hotels?
-SWOT stands for Strengths, Weaknesses, Opportunities and Threats, and it's a type of analysis businesses can use to determine where their strengths and weaknesses lie internally, and compare the opportunities and threats posed externally by the competition.
+SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
+It's a type of analysis businesses can use to evaluate internal strengths and weaknesses while examining external opportunities and threats from competitors.
 It's a great way for hotels to strategize, make important decisions and plan for the future.

 What is SWOT analysis for hotels?

-A SWOT analysis is a methodology first developed at Stanford University in the 1960s.
-It is used in marketing to analyze the success of the different marketing strategies and individual campaigns, or on an organizational level to understand how the business is performing.
-It's a way of analyzing external and internal factors to make strategic decisions.
+A SWOT analysis is a methodology first developed at Stanford Research Institute University in the 1960s.
+It's used in marketing to analyze the success of different marketing strategies and individual campaigns, or at an organizational level to assess overall business performance.
+By examining both internal and external factors, businesses can make more informed strategic decisions.

-In the case of the hotel industry, hoteliers might perform this type of analysis to understand if it's worth investing in a certain advertising campaign, to mitigate the effects of a negative review, or to better analyze any type of business decision, such as choosing the right software in order to help boost your hotel's bottom line.
+In the case of the hotel industry, hoteliers might perform this type of analysis to understand if it's worth investing in a certain advertising campaign, to mitigate the effects of a negative review, or to better analyze any type of business decision, such as choosing the right software to help boost their hotel's bottom line.

 How does SWOT analysis work?